George Washington and slavery: Background

 George Washington was born in 1732, the first child of his father Augustine's second marriage.
-Augustine was a tobacco planter with some 10,000 acre of land and 50 slaves.
+Augustine was a tobacco planter with some 10,000 acre of land and 50 enslaved humans.
 On his death in 1743, he left his 2,500 acre Little Hunting Creek to George's older half-brother Lawrence, who renamed it Mount Vernon.
-Washington inherited the 260 acre Ferry Farm and ten slaves.
+Washington inherited the 260 acre Ferry Farm and ten enslaved people.
 He leased Mount Vernon from Lawrence's widow two years after his brother's death in 1752 and inherited it in 1761.
 He was an aggressive land speculator, and by 1774 he had amassed some 32,000 acre of land in the Ohio Country on Virginia's western frontier.
 At his death he possessed over 80,000 acre.
 In 1757, he began a program of expansion at Mount Vernon that would ultimately result in an 8,000 acre estate with five separate farms, on which he initially grew tobacco.

 Agricultural land required labor to be productive, and in the 18th-century American south institutional slave labor produced the greatest profits.
 Washington inherited slaves from Lawrence, acquired more as part of the terms of leasing Mount Vernon, and inherited slaves again on the death of Lawrence's widow in 1761.
 On his marriage in 1759 to Martha Dandridge Custis, Washington gained control of eighty-four dower slaves.
 Martha had a life interest in those dower slaves, whom she held in trust for the heirs of the Custis estate, and although Washington had no legal title to them, he managed them as his own property.
 Between 1752 and 1773, he purchased at least seventy-one slaves – men, women and children.
 He scaled back significantly his purchasing of enslaved workers after the American Revolution but continued to acquire them, mostly through natural increase and occasionally in settlement of debts.
-In 1786, he listed 216 enslaved people – 122 men and women and 88 children. – making him one of the largest slaveholders in Fairfax County.
+In 1786, he listed 216 enslaved people – 122 men and women and 88 children – making him one of the largest slaveholders in Fairfax County.
 Of that total, 103 belonged to Washington, the remainder being dower slaves.
 By the time of Washington's death in 1799, the population enslaved at Mount Vernon had increased to 317 people, including 143 children.
 Of that total, he owned 124, leased 40 and controlled 153 dower slaves.